 Time relevant

-Plenty of notice should be provided for each aspect of the process, including the six-month review
+Provide plenty of notice for each aspect of the process, including the six-month review.

 Sue Birchall is a consultant, speaker, writer, trainer and business manager at The Malling School, Kent.